markd2/Playdate/zigdate/Zampler/README.md

 ```

-See the real repo for the zig template, please visit https://github.com/DanB91/Zig-Playdate-Template
+Please visit the real repo for the zig template: https://github.com/DanB91/Zig-Playdate-Template

 # Development